Power Automate MCP Server by Flow Studio

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Get aggregated run statistics for a flow') and resource ('from the Power Clarity cache'), listing the exact metrics provided (total runs, success count, etc.).
-It distinguishes from siblings by specifying it uses stored snapshot data rather than live API data, differentiating from tools like 'get_live_flow_runs'.
+The description clearly states it gets aggregated run statistics for a flow from the Power Clarity cache, listing specific metrics like total runs, success count, etc. It distinguishes from siblings by noting data is from a stored snapshot, not live.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.